Zeyu-Li/unity-user-guide/README.md

 I hope you enjoyed this tutorial and the finished version is here.

-Unfortunately, I cannot insert a demo here as it would be too long, but I can share some screenshots here:
+Unfortunately, I cannot insert a demo here as it would be too long (if you want to download the game see instructions below), but I can share some screenshots here:

 ![title](images/title.png)